 Faculty Biography | Gary Widrick

 I am currently the Chair of the Department of Social Work.
-I have a Masters degree in both social work and psychology and my Ph.D. is from the UVM Department of Psychology in Experimental Psychology and Developmental Disorders.I teach research courses at both the undergraduate and grad levels.I also teach a course with the Abenaki community entitled Social Work with Indigenous Communites.
-My current research is on workforce development in human services and social work.I also direct the Title IV E Child Welfare grant that prepares MSW students to work in public child welfare.I also have an interest in rural social work and issues related to human helping in a post welfare state political economy as well as how culture and community affects social work practice.
-I also serve on the statewide advisory committee of the UVM Area Health Education Center (AHEC) in the College of Medicine.
+I have a Masters degree in both social work and psychology and my Ph.D. is from the UVM Department of Psychology in Experimental Psychology and Developmental Disorders.I teach research courses at both the undergraduate and grad levels.I also teach a course with the Abenaki community entitled Social Work with Indigenous Communities.
+My current research is on workforce development in human services and social work.I also direct the Title IV E Child Welfare grant that prepares MSW students to work in public child welfare.I have an interest in rural social work and issues related to human helping in a post welfare state political economy as well as how culture and community affects social work practice.
+A new scholarly interest is training social work students and other helping professionals to work together and harness human capital addressing complex social issues such as addiction and mental disorders within community settings.

 Areas of Expertise: